SafetyDocs enables you to easily manage PSMF documents by allowing you to:

 PSMF Table of Contents

-• Creates a new major version of the PSMF Table of Contents and sets it to a steady state
+• Creates a new major version of the PSMF Table of Contents document and sets it to a steady state

 eSignature Page

-Manually Generate a PSMF PDF
+Generate a Draft PSMF PDF

-To manually generate a PSMF PDF:
+To manually generate a draft PSMF PDF from a PSMF Binder:

 1. Create a new PSMF Binder or create a draft of an existing PSMF Binder.